OWASP/owasp-mastg/Document/0x06i-Testing-Code-Quality-and-Build-Settings.md

 ##### Exception Handling in Swift

 Exception handing in Swift (2 - 5) is quite different.
 The try-catch block is not there to handle `NSException`.
 The block is used to handle errors that conform to the `Error` (Swift 3) or `ErrorType` (Swift 2) protocol.
 This can be challenging when Objective-C and Swift code are combined in an application.
 Therefore, `NSError` is preferable to `NSException` for programs written in both languages.
 Furthermore, error-handling is opt-in in Objective-C, but `throws` must be explicitly handled in Swift.
 To convert error-throwing, look at the [Apple documentation](https://developer.apple.com/library/content/documentation/Swift/Conceptual/BuildingCocoaApps/AdoptingCocoaDesignPatterns.html "Adopting Cocoa Design Patterns").
 Methods that can throw errors use the `throws` keyword.
-The `Result` type represents a success or failure, see [Result](https://developer.apple.com/documentation/swift/result).
+The `Result` type represents a success or failure, see [Result](https://developer.apple.com/documentation/swift/result), [How to use Result in Swift 5](https://www.hackingwithswift.com/articles/161/how-to-use-result-in-swift) and [The power of Result types in Swift](https://www.swiftbysundell.com/posts/the-power-of-result-types-in-swift).
 There are four ways to [handle errors in Swift](https://developer.apple.com/library/content/documentation/Swift/Conceptual/Swift_Programming_Language/ErrorHandling.html "Error Handling in Swift"):

 - Propagate the error from a function to the code that calls that function.
 In this situation, there's no `do-catch`; there's only a `throw` throwing the actual error or a `try` to execute the method that throws.
 The method containing the `try` also requires the `throws` keyword: